mikeroyal/Windows-11-Guide/README.md

 [StartAllBack](https://startallback.com/) ($4.99) is another tool that restores the taskbar, start menu, context menus, explorer, style and order back to the Windows 7 & 10 style.

 [Start11](https://www.stardock.com/products/start11/) (£5.99) is a tool designed to bring menus back from Windows 7/10 to Windows 11.

+[ElevenClock](https://github.com/martinet101/ElevenClock) is a tool that provides a customizable clock on your Windows 11 multi-monitor displays.
+It's developed by [Martí Climent AKA martinet101](https://github.com/martinet101).

 [Live Tiles Anywhere](https://www.reddit.com/r/windows/comments/q18fq7/live_tiles_anywhere_create_custom_live_tiles_for/) is a tool that brings a new way of thinking and using Windows Live Tiles, this is Live Tiles Anywhere.
 LTA is the first app that allows you to create not only working custom Live Tiles, but also add Live Tiles as widgets on your Desktop.